-Chef Kurt Gutenbrunner is the proprietor of an impressive portfolio of top-rated New York City restaurants including Wallsé, Café Sabarsky, and Upholstery Store: Food & Wine.
+Chef Kurt Gutenbrunner is the proprietor of an impressive portfolio of top-rated New York City restaurants including Wallsé and Wallsé Next Door.

 Chef Gutenbrunner grew up in the small village of Wallsee on the Danube River, located 80 miles outside of Vienna.
 Growing up with garden and fresh cooking, he recognized his passion for food and cooking at a young age and enrolled in a professional culinary program.
 At age 16, he apprenticed at the Relais et Chateau Richard Löwenherz in the Wachau region, where he learned about the wine making process and truly grasped the importance of the interplay between food & wine and developed a great appreciation for the wine of the region.
 These wines are still featured in his restaurants today.

-In 2009, Chef Gutenbrunner opened The Upholstery Store - a small jewel box of a wine bar in a former furniture store located in the West Village just around the corner from Wallsé that is now expanded into a full-service restaurant Upholstery Store: Food & Wine offering a quaint and intimate alternative gathering place and is beloved by West Village locals. - It is now newly reinvented as Wallse Next Door.
+In 2009, Chef Gutenbrunner opened The Upholstery Store - a small jewel box of a wine bar in a former furniture store located in the West Village just around the corner from Wallsé that is now expanded into a full-service restaurant Upholstery: Food & Wine offering a quaint and intimate alternative gathering place and is beloved by West Village locals. - It is now newly reinvented as Wallse Next Door.

 Chef Gutenbrunner’s first cookbook was released through Rizzoli Books and Random House in October 2011.
 The book includes over 100 of Chef Gutenbrunner’s favorite traditional and contemporary Austrian recipes, such as apple strudel and Wiener Schnitzel and features works from the Neue Galerie, New York’s museum of early twentieth-century German and Austrian art and design.